alexxtreem/backup-sh/README.md

-#This is a new script for backup some folders on the server
+#This is a new script for backup some folders on the server.
+#It us S3 storage for sore back up.